Aeonium dodrantale (Willd.) T.H.M.Mes

 Sempervivum dodrantale (basionym), Greenovia dodrantalis, Greenovia gracilis, Sempervivum gracile

-Aeonium dodrantale, also known as Greenovia dodrantalis, is an evergreen, perennial succulent up to 2.4 inches (6 cm) tall.
-It grows as stemless rosettes, up to 2.4 inches (6 cm) in diameter, freely offsetting to form clumps.
-The rosettes are cup- or urn-shaped and up to 2.4 inches (6 cm) in diameter, with densely packed leaves even when growing tightly closed during the dry season.
-The leaves are roundish, blue-green with waxy surface, up to 1.4 inches (3.5 cm) long and up to 0.6 inch (1.5 cm) wide.
-The flowers are yellow and appear in spring and rise on strong stalks up to 10 inches (25 cm) above the foliage.
+Aeonium dodrantale, also known as Greenovia dodrantalis, is a succulent perennial, up to 2.4 inches (6 cm) tall, with rosettes that produce offsets on up to 3.2 inches (8 cm) long stalks.
+Rosettes are cup- or urn-shaped and up to 2.4 inches (6 cm) in diameter, with densely packed leaves even when growing tightly closed during the dry season.
+The leaves are blue-green with a waxy surface, roundish, up to 1.4 inches (3.5 cm) long, and up to 0.6 inches (1.5 cm) wide.
+Yellow flowers appear in spring and rise on strong stalks up to 10 inches (25 cm) above the foliage.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Aeoniums do not like really hot or dry weather.
 They may go dormant in summer and do not require any water, except in very dry conditions.
 In extreme heat, their leaves will curl, to prevent excessive water loss.
 Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.